NorwegianSeismicArray/nais/README.md

 ### NORSAR Artificial Inteligence Toolkit (NAIT)
 This repository will eventually contain tools specific to aiding in AI research at NORSAR.

-## Pretrained Models

-This repository will contain pretrained models specifically to NORSAR.
+This repository will contain:

-### Spectrograms
-Current available pretrained spectrogram models and data used for training:
-* AutoEncoder
-  * GeobyIT Alna data, Raspberry shakes.
-Noisy with few events.

-### Waveforms
-TBD.

-## Examples
-Examples can be found in the folder *examples*.

-## Files
-* *train.py* is used to train models.
-* *src/Models.py* contains models.
-* *src/PretrainedModels.py contains interface for pretrained models.
+* Baseline models, for waveforms and spectrograms.
+Possibly pretrained for certain tasks.
-* *models* contain pretrained model weights.
+* Standard datasets to test models.
+Development of new models can be difficult.
+Standard datasets eliminates errors in the data and lets you focus on developing the model.
+  * Classification
+  * Regression
+  * Masking (eg. arrival picking)
+* Augmentation methods.